orangemimi/orangemimitest.github.io/content/authors/admin/_index.md

 ## About Me

-Zhiyi Zhu is a Ph.D candidate of open science at the open geographic modeling and simulation lab (OpenGMS).
+Zhiyi Zhu is a Ph.D. candidate of open science at the open geographic modeling and simulation lab (OpenGMS).
 Her interest lies in Geo-Informatics, encompassing three interconnected fields: Reproducibility, Geostatistics, and Geographical Modeling and Simulation.
 Over the last few years, she have refined and enriched the concept of reproducibility in geo-simulation experiments (GSEs) to address scientific challenges.